 We are also home to the Ohio Cyber Range Institute, a virtual environment where participants can learn about cybersecurity and practice defending networks against threats of all kinds.

-While it’s hard to predict the technologies that will shape the Information Age in the future, skilled IT workers with experience in current and new technologies will continue to be in demand and IT careers are among the highest paying today.
+While it is hard to predict the technologies that will shape the Information Age in the future, skilled IT workers with experience in current and new technologies will continue to be in demand and IT careers are among the highest paying today.

+Professionals that graduate with a masters in IT work in public and private companies, for small and large enterprises, in a variety of roles – from software architects to cybersecurity analysts.
 IT professionals who have earned a Master’s in Information Technology degree online can use their education to distinguish themselves from others in the workforce.
-An IT masters can lead to a high-paying career like:

 “I’ve been extremely pleased with my experience so far in the MS IT program here at the University of Cincinnati.
 The professors have been responsive and available when I’ve needed help, and have designed their courses in ways that encourage online interaction among students.
 I’m excited to continue my studies and get my degree!”